GxP

 DNAnexus recognizes the company may be subject to both Customer and Regulatory Agency audits at any time.

-- Provides a human-readable audit trail, produced every 24 hours and placed in the customer’s project folder.
-The format is comma-separated-variables (csv) with the following format.
+• Provides a human-readable audit trail, produced every 24 hours and placed in the customer’s project folder.
+The format is comma-separated values (csv) with the following format.

-- Access to a Pre-Release environment (Platform software that has yet to be released) to execute their Performance Qualification (PQ) testing.
+• Access to a Pre-Release environment (Platform software that has yet to be released) to execute their Performance Qualification (PQ) or System Requirements testing.

 Validation is the process of “establishing documented evidence” that provides a high degree of assurance that a specific process will consistently produce a product or system that meets predetermined specifications (URS, FS, Design Spec) and quality attributes.
 Simply stated, it is the act, process or instance to substantiate something on a reliable basis.
 It is the process to prove the system matches the requirements.